 How to Use:

 Connect the 13369-S Remote Camera Cable to your camera’s remote port and a receiving PocketWizard radio.
-Trigger your remote camera by either pressing test on a handheld PocketWizard or directly from your camera’s shutter button; with the transmitting PocketWizard mounted on your handheld camera’ s hot shoe or connected to the camera’s PC port.
+Trigger your remote camera by either pressing test on a handheld PocketWizard.
+You can also trigger a remote camera directly from your handheld camera’s shutter button.
+Attach the transmitting PocketWizard to your handheld camera’ s hot shoe or connected to the camera’s PC port.

 Half press / Pre Trigger Options: